Students are given opportunities to:

 - Explore the variance of worldviews and their connection to beliefs

-TOK is a course that is taken by the student during the junior and senior years of their program.
+Theory of Knowledge (TOK) is a course that is taken by the student during the junior and senior years of their program.
 It is a discussion based course that concentrates on the following topics:

 (a) knowledge, belief, and reality